IgniteUI/help-topics/topics/02_Controls/igCategoryChart/08_CategoryChart_Configuring_Chart_Markers.md

 The appearance of chart markers is managed through the marker properties of the igCategoryChart class.

 #### Marker Appearance
-The following table lists all marker appearance properties: `markerSeries` object
+The following table lists all marker appearance properties.

 Property Name|Property Type|Description